Battle of Doan: Battle

 On 9 September 2011 a joint patrol of Australians from Combat Team Charlie, Mentoring Task Force 3 and ANA troops came under Taliban fire near Doan.
 The patrol made its way through the village before exchanging fire on the outskirts of Doan.
 RPGs and a mortar crew added to the coalition's firepower.
-During the battle, a Bushmaster vehicle was destroyed when it hit an IED whilst under fire, a digger was wounded and airlifted to hospital.
+During the battle, a Bushmaster vehicle was destroyed when it hit an IED whilst under fire, the crew had to bail out and a digger was wounded and airlifted to hospital.
 The Taliban eventually fortified themselves on a hill and managed to counter all attacks.
-The fighting dragged on well into the night until an airstrike was called in and US fighter jets bombarded Taliban positions, ending the battle.
+The fighting dragged on well into the night.